 If your lot is irregular, has unclear boundaries, or has existing structures whose exact locations are uncertain, having a survey makes the site plan more accurate.
 A site plan based on a current survey is the most accurate version.
 We can incorporate your survey data into the site plan.

-If you don’t have a survey: We use county GIS parcel data.
+If you don’t have a survey, we use county GIS parcel data.
 For the vast majority of standard Florida lots, GIS data is accurate enough for permit purposes.

 What If I Have an Old Survey?